USS Coral Sea (CV-43): 1971: Crewmen petition against the Vietnam War

-In 1971, widespread dissatisfaction with the Vietnam War led to an unusual action by at least 1000 crew members who formed the on-ship organization named Stop Our Ship (SOS) and signed a petition against the war.
+In 1971, widespread dissatisfaction with the Vietnam War led to an unusual action by at least 1000 crew members who formed the on-ship organization named Stop Our Ship and signed a petition against the war.
 The petition stated that the signers "do not believe in the Vietnam War" and that Coral Sea "should not go to Vietnam".

-On 6 November 1971, over 300 men from Coral Sea marched in an anti-war demonstration in San Francisco and on 12 November 1971 around 600-1200 protestors demonstrated outside of Naval Air Station Alameda to encourage sailors to not sail with the ship.
+On 6 November 1971, over 300 men from Coral Sea marched in an antiwar demonstration in San Francisco and on 12 November 1971, around 600-1200 protestors demonstrated outside of Naval Air Station Alameda to encourage sailors to not sail with the ship.
 Thirty-five men missed her departure after the Berkeley City Council and 10 churches offered sanctuary.
 While this number is not unusual for a ship this size, at least one military service member sought sanctuary.